An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations.
 The recorded spellings of Vierra include Olivieri, Oliviero, Olivier, Oliveri, Olivero, Oliverio, Oliver, Ulivieri, Livieri, Liviero, Liverani, Vieri, Viero, Vier, Vierin and many more.

-First found in Bologna, one of the more prosperous cities at this early time.
+First found in Bolgna (Latin: Bononia), the largest city and the capital of Emilia-Romagna Region.
 From the Vierra lineage in this city came many prominent individuals, such as an Oliviero, documented as Cardinal of S.R.
 Chiesa in 1436.

 This web page shows only a small excerpt of our Vierra research.
 More information is included under the topic Early Vierra History in all our PDF Extended History products.